 “Come to your senses… for the Lord will be your confidence and will keep your foot from being caught.”– Proverbs 3:26 (NKJV)

-Confidence here is not bravado; it is rooted in the Lord’s wise care.
+Confidence here is rooted in the Lord’s wise care.
 Ask for steady steps and clear judgment in the choices before you.

 “My grace is sufficient for you, for my power is made perfect in weakness.”– 2 Corinthians 12:9 (ESV)